A life in music

 Ninety-year-old former viola player Ernst Wauer on his thirty years with the Residentie Orkest

-The Residentie Orkest exists 120 years this week.
+The Residentie Orkest is 120 years old.
 Ernst Wauer, originally from Germany, lived through more than thirty years of it.
 Days before his 90th birthday, Wauer looks back on the "old Residentie Orkest'.
-"We weren't actually supposed to be 'such a cozy orchestra,' but we were," he says.
+"We weren't actually supposed to be 'such a cozy orchestra,' but we were."

 "An ocean of sound," is how Ernst Wauer calls the viola, the instrument with which he has been fused for more than sixty years.
 In his downstairs apartment in The Hague, his eyes instantly begin to shine and he draws melodic lines in the air with his hands.
 This love for the viola led him to a decades-long career as a professional musician at the Residentie Orkest, but originated at the dinner table in East Germany, in a village near Dresden.
 Always when he and his parents and sisters ate dinner silently in the evening, they listened to classical music, Wauer says.
 "Beethoven, Schuman, Brahms, Bach: in our house they were permanent guests.
 As a four-year-old child, I learned that all these composers were a world unto themselves.
 We didn't talk much about them at home; the music was there as a natural presence.
 It became the nourishment of my life."
 That Wauer was eventually drawn to the viola was no accident, either.
 "My father had inherited an expensive violin from my grandfather; he would play that occasionally.
 He was never a professional musician, but he could do it quite well."
 Yet Wauer chose the viola "because it has fewer notes than the violin," he says with a roguish look.
 The desire to discover that "ocean of sound" that flows from a viola led Wauer to the conservatories of Dresden and Hanover.